Faculty Fellow Program

 The goal of Faculty Excellence is to help strengthen UCF’s faculty.
 Strategies to meet this goal include, among others, faculty development, recognition and awards, speaker series, strategies for tenure and/or promotion preparation, recruitment and retention initiatives and communication efforts.

-UCF faculty completed the COACHE survey in spring 2015.
+UCF faculty completed the COACHE survey in spring 2015 and fall 2018.
 Based on the results of the survey, priorities were identified and from those priorities strategies and plans were created.
 Faculty Excellence has been facilitating the implementation of those strategies.

 We are currently in the process of readministering the COACHE survey and the Faculty Excellence Faculty Fellow will be assisting with not only the implementation of COACHE strategies already in place, but also assisting with the review of the current survey results and working with a team to recommend new opportunities based on these results.